What Animals Reveal About Why We Kiss

 Among we humans, nothing is as momentous as that first kiss (link is external) when it comes to arousal, romance, and love.
 It usually does not lead to a fight, but it can rock your world or shatter your dreams.
 And, oh, how nerve-racking it can be.

 What's so important about the first kissAnime?
 There is evidence to suggest that, via touch, taste, and smell, it aids us in assessing the long-term potential of a mate.
 Through the saliva, scientists speculate, kisses help us acquire a range of information about a potential mate, including hormone levels, health, and genetic compatibility (We're more like prairie dogs than you thought.)
-We also learn about basic compatibility based on how well we
+We also learn about basic compatibility based on how well we kiss anime together.
+And once you kiss, a suite of chemical reactions in the brain and body are activated.
+Sparks really can fly.

 We aren't the only species to kiss for "love," but others have developed different approaches.
 Cardiocondyla elegans (link is external), a species of ant, has a decidedly special kiss.
 Unlike humans and bonobos (link is external), which share our passion for tongue kissing, C. elegans plays antennae hockey to get in the mood.
 We don't have antennae, of course, but not all human cultures, past or present, embrace mouth-to-mouth contact as a sign of affection.
 In ancient Egyptian and several cultures still vibrant today today, such as some Inuit societies, sniffing each other's breath, licking around the face, or simply rubbing faces is still the way to go.